What is No Win No Fee?

 Many people who need the services of a lawyer to make a claim for compensation are put off by the expense involved.
 No Win No Fee agreements make access to proper legal representation easier, reducing the stress and worry involved in finding someone to represent you.

-At Lifestyle Injury Lawyers, we are expert Gold Coast personal injury lawyers in the areas of public liability, road accident claims, workers’ compensation, and total and permanent disability.
+At Lifestyle Injury Lawyers, we are expert personal injury lawyers in the areas of public liability, road accident claims, workers’ compensation, and total and permanent disability.
 We offer No Win No Fee agreements but are always upfront with clients from the start about the issues raised in this article.
 We’ll discuss the implications of No Win No Fee with you in an initial free, no-obligation consultation so call us today on 1800 491 688.

 Recent Articles